ACA Employer Mandate & Shared Responsibility Overview & Penalties

 ACA Penalties Explained

 Different penalties may be applied, depending on the way in which an employer falls short of the Employer Mandate.
+Note that ACA penalties are actually excise taxes, so while you'll hear the word "penalty" often, you actually must deal with these assessments as if they're excise taxes.
 Companies should be familiar with these and other business tax issues in order to avoid hefty penalties.

-As of 2024, if an employer does not provide coverage to at least 95% of its full-time employees, the employer will be charged a sizable $2,970 per full-time employee for the year.
+As of 2026, if an employer does not provide coverage to at least 95% of its full-time employees (and at least one employee claims a PTC), the employer will be charged a sizable $3340 per full-time employee for the year.
 This amount increases each year to account for inflation.
 The penalty is charged per full-time employee, not per full-time equivalent employee.
 Additionally, the penalty does not apply to the first 30 full-time employees.
+The IRS calculates the penalty monthly -- $3340 is the annual number.

-If a company fails to offer affordable coverage or coverage that provides minimum value, it will be charged an even larger penalty.
-If the coverage is expensive enough that it exceeds the 8.39% threshold given above, it is considered unaffordable.
+If a company fails to offer affordable coverage or coverage that provides minimum value, it will be charged an even larger penalty -- but with a smaller scope.
 If it does not cover at least 60% of the individual’s medical expenses, it does not provide minimum value.
+If the coverage is expensive enough that it exceeds 9.96% of an employee's household income as of 2026, it is considered unaffordable.

-When an applicable large employer falls short in either of these ways, the company must pay $4,460 per full-time employee as of 2024.
+Again, this penalty only applies if an employee receives a PTC for marketplace insurance, and it applies per employee who receives the PTC.
+As of 2026, the penalty is $5010.
 Again, this number increases each year to account for inflation.
 Note this is the annual penalty.
 The IRS divides this number by 12 and assesses the penalty for each month of non-compliance.

 Reporting Requirements

 Companies report their compliance (or non-compliance) with the Employer Mandate on Forms 1094-C and 1095-C. Businesses with 50 or more full-time employees must file these forms each year.
 Form 1095-C includes information on the health coverage offered, the lowest premium available, and which months of the year it was available.
 Form 1094-C summarizes the details of 1095-C and includes your business name, EIN, and contact information.
-If you don't file these forms, the IRS may assess a penalty and send you Notice CP215.
+If you don't file these forms, the IRS may assess a penalty for failure to file informational returns and send you Notice CP215 or a similar notice.

 Deadlines and Submission Guidelines